-mySociety is dedicated to a harassment-free experience for our employees, our contacts and our partners, online and offline.
+mySociety is dedicated to a harassment-free experience for our employees, our volunteers, our contacts and our partners, online and offline.
 This page sets out our anti-harassment policy and tells you where you can report violations.

 Code of Conduct for all mySociety activities